 7. Crimcheck – The Melissa Linville Criminal Justice Scholarship (MLCJS)

 Crimcheck offers the Melissa Linville Criminal Justice Scholarship (MLCJS) is offered to students vying for a career in criminal justice with a demonstrated ability to represent the field with excellence.
-The value of these scholarships for law students and criminal justice majors is $500, but Crimcheck may offer more than one per year.
+The value of these scholarships for law students and criminal justice majors is $500, but Crimcheck may offer them more than once per year.
 These scholarships for law school students have an application deadline of August 1.
-Students must be a senior in high school, a recent graduate, or enrolled in a post-secondary school who is studying for a degree in criminal justice.
+Students must be a senior in high school, recent graduate, or enrolled in a post-secondary school who is studying for a degree in criminal justice.

 Crimcheck is a professional company that offers professional employment screening solutions across industries and is PBSA (Professional Background Screening Association) accredited – only one of 114 companies in the country to be awarded the honor.
 Established nearly three decades ago, Crimcheck is now considered among the leading background screening authorities in the nation.